bbauska/W3Cx-1of5-CSS.0x/README.md

 3. Select an accent color that is a totally different color from the previously chosen colors.

 Even with a carefully chosen palette, it might still be difficult for a user to distinguish between colors.
-In addition to using color to indicate something, you\'ll also want to use shape.
+In addition to using color to indicate something, you&#39;ll also want to use shape.
 For example, if you have two buttons, one that is green for \"agree\" and one that is red for \"disagree\", it can be almost impossible for some users to decide which to click!
-In this case, you\'ll want to make sure they are both clearly labeled, or the shapes of the buttons are distinctly different.
+In this case, you&#39;ll want to make sure they are both clearly labeled, or the shapes of the buttons are distinctly different.

 Thankfully, The Paciello Group has created a \"[Color Contrast Analyser (CCA)](https://www.tpgi.com/color-contrast-checker/)\" tool you can download to check if your chosen colors provide enough contrast for color blind users.